 Choosing Cataract Surgery

 Nevertheless, cataract surgery may be performed more often than needed.
-In general, even if cataracts are diagnosed, the decision to remove them should be based on the patient's own perception of vision difficulties and the effect of vision loss on normal activity or independent living.
-The patient should also be aware of all the risks and costs of surgery.
+In general, even if cataracts are diagnosed, the decision to remove them should be based on the person's own perception of vision difficulties and the effect of vision loss on normal activity or independent living.
+The person should be made fully aware of all the potential risks and benefits of surgery.

 Questions for the Ophthalmologist